soundpress/RulesOfNYC/docs/c06/index.rst

 Certified safety professional (CSP).
 "Certified safety professional" (CSP) shall mean an individual having a bachelor's degree from an accredited college or university and a minimum of four years experience as a safety professional and who has successfully completed both levels of the examination administered by the Board of Certified Safety Professionals and who is currently certified by that Board.

 Chain of custody.
-"Chain of custody" shall mean the form or set of forms that document the collection and transfer of a sample.
+"Chain of custody" shall mean the form or set of forms that document the collection and transfer of a sample, which must reflect the time and date of all transfers of that sample and identify each person that handles that sample by such person’s printed full name and signature.

 Clean room.
 "Clean room" shall mean an uncontaminated area or room which is part of the worker decontamination enclosure system with provisions for storage of workers' street clothes and protective equipment.

 Clearance air monitoring.
 "Clearance air monitoring" shall mean the employment of aggressive sampling techniques with a volume of air collected to determine the airborne concentration of residual fibers, and shall be performed as the final abatement activity.

 Commissioner.
 "Commissioner" shall mean the Commissioner of the New York City Department of Environmental Protection.

+Containerize.
+“Containerize” shall mean the placing of asbestos-containing material in an acceptable container for disposal, as specified by these rules.

 Contractor.
 "Contractor" shall mean a public authority or any other governmental agency or instrumentality thereof, self-employed person, company, unincorporated association, firm, partnership or corporation and any owner or operator thereof, which engages in an asbestos project or employs persons engaged in an asbestos project.